 Like a person’s name, it’s easier to remember a domain name like rocketspark.com as opposed to their online internet address (IP), the IP address is where all the files are located that make up a website.
 So when you type in rocketspark.com, it checks the directory to find the (IP) address of where all the files are stored before making the connection to retrieve and display the website.

-Rocketspark has different domain settings for each of its NZ, AU and UK servers.
+Rocketspark has different domain settings for each of its NZ, AU, US and UK servers.

 View NZ DNS settings